 Measures that may increase oral intake include

 Certain antidepressants, megestrol acetate, and dronabinol may stimulate appetite.
-Metoclopramide enhances gastric emptying, but it may take 1 to 2 wk to reach peak effectiveness.
+Metoclopramide enhances gastric emptying, but it may take 1 to 2 weeks to reach peak effectiveness.

-Advanced dementia eventually leads to inability to eat; sometimes affected patients are given tube feedings.
+Advanced dementia Dementia Dementia is chronic, global, usually irreversible deterioration of cognition.
+Diagnosis is clinical; laboratory and imaging tests are usually used to identify treatable causes.
+Treatment is... read more eventually leads to inability to eat; sometimes affected patients are given tube feedings.
 However, there is no convincing evidence that tube feedings prolong life, provide comfort, improve function, or prevent complications (eg, aspiration, pressure ulcers).

 Tube feedings and parenteral nutrition cause discomfort and are usually not indicated for patients who are dying or too demented to eat.
 Forgoing nutritional support may be difficult for family members to accept, but they should understand that patients are usually more comfortable eating and drinking as they choose.
 Sips of water and easy-to-swallow foods may be useful.
 Supportive care, including good oral hygiene (eg, brushing the teeth, moistening the oral cavity with swabs and ice chips as needed, applying lip salve), can physically and psychologically comfort the patients and the family members who provide the care.
-Patients should be encouraged to enter a hospice program, which can provide the needed support.
+Patients should be encouraged to enter a hospice program Hospice Dying patients can have needs that differ from those of other patients.
+So that their needs can be met, dying patients must first be identified.
+Before death, patients tend to follow 1 of 3... read more , which can provide the needed support.